-Connect with local bars/nightclubs Have a custom hand stamp created with a slogan, like "consent is sexy" and your organization's website.
+Have a custom hand stamp created with a slogan, like "consent is sexy" and your organization's website.
 Encourage local bars to use the stamp for entrance during the month of April.
 Get the word out about your organization and promote a healthy sexuality message.

-A step toward prevention: Talk with the manager/owner about the important role bartenders, waitstaff, and other employees can play in preventing sexual violence as engaged bystanders, and offer to provide training.
-For training ideas and resources, visit www.barcc.org/active/bars.
+Prevention focus: Talk with the manager/owner about the important role bartenders, waitstaff, and other employees can play in preventing sexual violence as engaged bystanders, and offer to provide training.
+For resources, visit www.barcc.org/active/bars.

+PARTNER WITH CORPORATIONS

-Partner with corporations Encourage major corporations in your community to add a note to employee's paychecks with your agency's information and information on sexual assault.
-This can also be done with utility and cable companies by requesting the information be placed in customers' bills.
+Encourage major corporations in

+your community to add a note to employee's

+paychecks with your agency's information

+and information on sexual assault.
+This can

+also be done with utility and cable companies

+by requesting the information be placed in

+customers' bills.

-A step toward prevention: Engage with corporate leaders and offer to provide training to staff and management on sexual harassment prevention, bystander intervention, and related topics.
+Prevention focus: Engage with corporate leaders and offer to provide training to staff and management on sexual harassment prevention, bystander intervention, and related topics.